Boeing 757: Incidents

 On April 7, 2022, a DHL Boeing 757 aircraft operating Flight 7216 crash landed at San Jose, Costa Rica after attempting an emergency landing due to a hydraulic failure.
-Both crew members survived without injuries, the incident is under investigation.
+Both crew members survived without injuries; the incident is under investigation.

 Aircraft on display

 A Delta Air Lines 757-200, registered as N608DA, is on display at the Delta Flight Museum in Atlanta, Georgia.
 The aircraft was the sixty-fourth example built.
-Prior to being moved to its permanent location, the aircraft was repainted into Delta's 'Widget' livery, the livery it wore when it was originally delivered; it is now on static display at the museum entrance.
+The aircraft was repainted into Delta's 'Widget' livery, the livery it wore when it was originally delivered, and is now on static display at the museum entrance.